NguyenThu512/50-JavaScripts-projects-for-beginner/english_dictionary/README.md

-### A simple website with the function of looking up English words
+### A simple web with the function of looking up English words

 Demo: